kibahop/puppet-openvpn/README.md

 * Ubuntu 14.04
 * Fedora 21
 * CentOS 7
+* Windows 7 (no server or puppet certificate support)

 The following operating systems should work out of the box or with small
 modifications: